 Notes is a terrific app for doing exactly what the name implies.
 And whether you use Notes for work, school, or personal items, there’s bound to be a time when you want to include a link.
 By adding a link in a note, you can simply tap or click it and go right to the site or page without copying and pasting the URL.

-You can add links to Notes a few different ways on iPhone, iPad, and Mac.
-This how-to shows you them all.
+You can add links to Notes in a few different ways on iPhone, iPad, and Mac, as shown in this guide.